Mahreen11/sales_forecast/README.md

 # How to run

-1.The file can execute in google collab
+-The file can execute in google collab
-2.Install the train1.csv file from the files
+-Install the train1.csv file from the files
-3.Upload the train1.csv file in the google collab files 4.Run the code to see the results
+-Upload the train1.csv file in the google collab files -Run the code to see the results